David Bevis: Professional career

 In July 1997, Bevis signed with Úrvalsdeild karla club KFÍ.
 On 6 March 1998, he scored a three pointer at the buzzer, helping KFÍ beat Haukar 87–86.
 Overall Bevis had a standout season for KFÍ, averaging 28.5 points, 10.9 rebounds and 3.3 assists per game in the Úrvalsdeild, leading KFÍ to the playoffs for the first time in its history.
 In January he was selected to the Icelandic All-Star game and after the season he was named the Úrvalsdeild Foreign Player of the Year.
 In the Icelandic Cup, he helped KFÍ reach the Finals in Laugardalshöll where the team eventually lost to Grindavík.

 After initially planning to play for a team in Spain that folded before the start of the season, Bevis signed with ÍA, in October 1998.
 On 12 November, he was suspended for one game after tossing a water bottle at a wall after a loss against Þór Akureyri which resulted in water hitting referees and staff at the scorers table.
 In end of November, ÍA released both Bevis and Victor Pereira in a roster overhaul in what turned out to be an unpopular decision by head coach Alexander Ermolinskij.
 In the Úrvalsdeild, Bevis averaged 27.0 points and 11.6 rebounds for ÍA.

 In June 1999, Bevis signed with Þór Akureyri.
-A month later it was reported that he had left the team due to personal reasons.
+A month later it was reported that he had left the team for personal reasons.